Metaform/edc-protocols/model/catalog/catalog.message.md

 ## Key Points

+- The API is RESTFul HTTP.
+- Each dataspace participant will host a catalog agent (or will delegate to a third-party).
 - Versioning will be done via URLs
 - Pagination specified using [Web Linking](https://datatracker.ietf.org/doc/html/rfc5988).
 - Authorization via OAUTH2, Web DIDs, or another mechanism.